andrew/ultimate-awesome/README.md

 - [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.
 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-cashu](https://github.com/cashubtc/awesome-cashu) - A curated, collaborative list of awesome Cashu resources.
-- [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.